threefoldtecharchive/0-templates/templates/minio/README.md

 - `login`: minio login.
 End user need to know this login to have access to minio
 - `password`: minio password.
 End user need to know this login to have access to minio
 - `container`: reference to the container on which minio will be running.
 This is set by the template
-- `listenPort`: the port minio will bind to
 - `privateKey`: encryption private key
 - `metaPrivateKey`: metadata encryption private key